-The Council intends to make use of the RRO provisions to enable it to use funds received from the Better Care Fund more flexibly, responsively and effectively from 2017.
+The Council intends to continue to make use of the RRO provisions to enable it to use funds received from the Better Care Fund more flexibly, responsively and effectively.

-From June 2017, and subject to available funding, the Council intends to remove the financial assessment for certain types of adaptation requests submitted by the Occupational Therapy service.
+From July 2018, and subject to available funding, the Council intends to remove the financial assessment for certain types of adaptation requests submitted by the Occupational Therapy service.